NCIEVS/evsrestapi/STARDOG.md

 ## Running Stardog Locally

 ### Initial setup (create a volume to store data/license)
-* Verify your $dir points to the correct path we set in the previous steps.
-If not, set them now.
+* Verify your $ES_DIR points to the correct path we set in the previous steps.
+If not, set it now.

       docker pull stardog/stardog:latest